 In accordance with section II of General Assembly resolution 39/236, the parking privileges of delegates whose parking fees are in arrears for more than three months will be suspended.
 Privileges will be restored once the arrears have been paid in full.
-Prior to a delegate's departure, he or she should contact the Garage Administration office to settle any outstanding dues.
+Prior to a delegate's departure, he or she should contact the Garage Administration to settle any outstanding dues.

-Delegation vehicles with United Nations diplomatic plates and identification e-tags valid for the current session of the General Assembly: These vehicles may be parked on the first level and in the designated area of the southern end of the second level, aisles A, B, C and half of D, in the United Nations garage without charge while representatives are on official business.
+Delegation vehicles with United Nations diplomatic plates and valid parking permits for the current session of the General Assembly: these vehicles may be parked on the first level and in the designated area of the southern end of the second level, aisles A, B, C and half of D, without charge while representatives are on official business.
 Drivers are kindly requested to ensure that all designated diplomatic parking areas are filled to capacity prior to parking elsewhere.
-It should also be noted that, during the seventy-seventh session of the General Assembly, traffic congestion is expected, and delays in reaching the Secretariat by car and entering and exiting the United Nations garage are likely.
+Delegations are requested to refrain from parking in spaces designated in blue, as those spaces are reserved to facilitate those that meet requirements for accessible parking.
+Only electric vehicles should be parked in the parking spaces attached to electric vehicle charging stations.
+It should be noted that, during the seventy-eighth session of the General Assembly, traffic congestion is expected, and delays in reaching the Secretariat by car and in entering and exiting the United Nations garage are likely.
 Where possible, alternate modes of transport should be considered.

-Overnight parking is generally not permitted.
-Exceptions for a limited number of mission-registered vehicles will be authorized upon written request by the mission to the Garage Administration team.
-The fee is \$2.50 per night.
+Dead storage of inoperable vehicles is not permitted at any time.
+The fee for overnight parking is \$2.50 per night.
 Invoices for this service are sent to the mission shortly after the end of every month.
 Payment is due upon receipt of the invoice and can be settled by cash, cheque (payable to "United Nations") or credit card (Visa or Mastercard).
-Payments are to be submitted to the Garage Administration office (801 United Nations Plaza, room U-210).
-Please be aware that unauthorized vehicles left in the garage for longer than 24 hours may be issued violations.
-Three violations will result in the revocation of parking privileges.
+Payments are to be submitted to the Garage Administration (801 United Nations Plaza, room U-210).